Emotional neglect is a subtle, yet devastating form of child maltreatment, one that frequently eludes detection.

 Self-help and therapy can help people develop healthier coping strategies and work towards healing.

-Here are some self-help tools you may find helpful:
+Here are some trauma-informed self-help tools that you might find helpful:

-Above all, remember that the shackles of emotional neglect can indeed be shattered.
+Above all, remember that it is posisble to heal from emotional neglect.
 It's a journey, a step-by-step, day-by-day transformation.

 Each stride you take is a leap towards a healthier, emotionally richer version of yourself.